How Schools and Government Agencies Can Meet ADA Title II Requirements for Video Content

 What are the ADA Title II video compliance requirements?

-Requirements include accurate captions, audio description where needed, an accessible video player, and in some cases, transcripts.
+Requirements include accurate captions, audio description where needed, an accessible video player, sufficient color contrast for text and user interface components, controls that work with assistive technologies, limits on flashing content that could trigger seizures, and in some cases, transcripts.

 How can government agencies add audio descriptions to videos?